- Latin America

 During the ride you will have breakfast at your hotel.
 Lunch will be a saddlebag picnic, or is brought out to you in the support vehicle.
 The evening meal will be at Perol Chico or a local restaurant.

-Set departures for the Sacred Valley ride are listed below.
+Set departures for the Machu Picchu and the Sacred Valley ride are listed below.

-Outside of the set Sacred Valley ride dates, we can arrange the six night Pancho Fierro ride between April and October for private groups of two or more.
+Outside of these set dates, we can arrange the six night Pancho Fierro ride between April and October for private groups of two or more.
 Please enquire for details.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|